Baby immunisation clinics

 Contraception or advice on sexual health

-If you are male or female, you may call into the surgery without an appointment on any Thursday evening between 5.00 – 6.45pm.
+If you are male or female, you may telephone the surgery and arrange for a call back on a Thursday evening between 5.00 – 6.45pm.
 The nurses will be happy to help with any questions or queries you may have – provide female contraceptives of all kinds, such as ‘the pill’ .
 Long-acting contraception injections, intra-uterine coils and contraceptive implants are available by appointment.
 If you require advice on sterilisation (male or female) please make an appointment to see a doctor or nurse practitioner.

 We do not do smears in this clinic without an appointment.